Hackdoor-io/cezanne/packages/core/README.md

 }
 ```

-So now, you can start using Cezanne.
+Name the file `cezanne.config.json` and you can start to use Cezanne.

 It will generate a dynamic method for every route listed in your `cezanne.config.json` file, following the format:

 `generate[Endpoint][Social]`